Akka anti-patterns: naming your application components after Akka concepts

 I can think of a few reasons why this type of naming isn’t such a good idea:

 - when anyone with some Akka know-how will join the project, they’ll be quite confused.
 They’ll think that a Dispatcher is an Akka dispacher, where in fact it is a hand-crafted message router that should have been implemented as an Akka router

-- as you learn Akka, you and your teammates will also get confused – is this
+- as you learn Akka, you and your teammates will also get confused - is this`IncomingRouter` really a router?

 - your actor hierarchy should aim at reflecting your business domain.
 That’s the beauty of actors, that they embody object-orientation done right (via message passing).
 The actor model and its implementation in Akka let you focus on what matters (actors and message passing) and you can even configure most of the deployment concerns only through the configuration (not through the code), making the code more readable by focusing on the business concerns.
 Interleaving this with actors named after technical concepts kind of ruins this very nice design possibility